 Easter Island / Rapa Nui

 A tiny spec of land in the middle of the vast Pacific Ocean some 3,700 kilometres off the coast of continental Chile on the South American mainland, Rapa Nui, the indigenous name of Easter Island, is one of the most isolated islands in the world (& the most isolated inhabited island on earth).
 Even so, some 800-1200 years ago a double-hulled canoe filled with seafarers from a distant culture landed upon its shores.
-Over the centuries that followed a remarkable society of Polynesian origin developed in isolation on the island, establishing a powerful, imaginative and original tradition of monumental sculpture and architecture, free from any external influence.
+Over the centuries that followed a remarkable society of Polynesian origin developed in isolation on the island establishing a powerful, imaginative and original tradition of monumental sculpture and architecture free from any external influence.
 They began carving and erecting giant statues out of volcanic rock.
 These monuments, known as moai, are some of the most incredible ancient relics ever discovered & form part of an unrivalled cultural landscape that continues to fascinate to this day.

 I spent a week on enchanting Easter Island being awed every day by its history, its enigmas, its uniqueness, and its sheer isolation.
 What follows is a day-by-day, picture & insight-heavy recap of my visit.